altovacio/duelo-de-plumas/docs/technical_debt.md

   * ~~**Standardize API requests**: Use the configured axios instance (`apiClient`) consistently for all API calls instead of direct axios calls.
 Ensure all API requests go through the same interceptors for proper token management.~~ (RESOLVED)
   * ~~**Missing logout endpoint**: The authService calls a logout endpoint that doesn't exist in the backend.
 Implement a proper logout endpoint on the backend to invalidate tokens.~~ (RESOLVED - Implemented frontend-only logout)
   * ~~**Inconsistent request formats**: Currently using form-encoded data for login but JSON for other requests.
 Standardize the request format across all endpoints.~~ (RESOLVED - Standardized on JSON for all API requests)
-  * **Environment configuration**: Properly set up environment variables for different deployment environments (development, testing, production).

-* **Development vs. Production Setup**: There are two approaches for development:
-  1. **Local Development**: Running backend in Docker, frontend on host with Vite proxy configuration
-  2. **Containerized Development**: Running both frontend and backend in Docker with proper network configuration

 * **Security Improvements**:
   * **Token Storage**: Replace localStorage token storage with HttpOnly cookies to prevent XSS vulnerabilities.